es-shims/es5-shim/README.md

 `es5-shim.js` and `es5-shim.min.js` monkey-patch a JavaScript context to contain all EcmaScript 5 methods that can be faithfully emulated with a legacy JavaScript engine.
+**Note:** As `es5-shim.js` is designed to patch the native Javascript engine, it should be the library that is loaded first.

 `es5-sham.js` and `es5-sham.min.js` monkey-patch other ES5 methods as
 closely as possible.
 For these methods, as closely as possible to ES5